yamazakihirofumi/lmcache-agent-trace/README.md

 More agents to be added from the [Awesome Agents](https://github.com/kyrolabs/awesome-agents?tab=readme-ov-file#software-development) repository, specifically focusing on the **Software Development** category.

 Back up list: https://github.com/e2b-dev/awesome-ai-agents?tab=readme-ov-file

+* If the agent is powered by an OPENAI model, the traces will be automatically tracked from the [OpenAI API Dashboard](https://platform.openai.com/logs).